"Petra, run a Dispel on this thing," Magister Wen commanded.

-“Gwen lives only a few minutes away, after all.
+"Gwen lives only a few minutes away.
 Should anything arise, both Kumiko and myself can be made available immediately.
-She will be perfectly sound.”
+She will be perfectly sound."

-“Still, that’s a little rushed, don’t you think?”
+"Still, that's a little rushed, don't you think?"
 Klavdiya intervened.
-"She's only had a dozen beasties and a single..."
+"She's only consumed a dozen beasties and a single... woman."

-“Gwen," Magister Wen retracted her decision.
-"As I said before, it's your talent, your body.
-You make the call.”
+"Gwen," Magister Wen retracted her decision.
+"As I said, it's your talent, your body."

 Gwen pondered the proposal.
-Magister Wen read her better than anyone, her babulya included.
-She wasn't one to delay till tomorrow what could be done today.
 There was a certain gratification in getting these questions about herself off her chest.
-Whatever mechanic or trait her hunger would induce, there was no benefit in escapism.
-As a Mage and an academic, she desired to move forward without any doubts as to where future pitfalls may dwell.
+Whatever mechanic or trait her hunger would induce, there was no benefit in entertaining ignorance.

-“I am curious too,” Gwen informed Klavdiya.
-“I’ll be alright Babulya; Petra is with me as well.
-Let’s give it a few days and see how it goes.
-As we say in the Frontier, she'll be right.”
+"I am curious as well," Gwen informed Klavdiya.
+"I'll be alright, Babulya.
+Petra is with me as well.
+Let's give it a few days and see how it goes.
+As we say in the Frontier, she'll be right."

 "Master," Petra intoned as she stood by Gwen's side.
 "If you think we're finished for the day, then I wish to take Gwen home to rest.
 We have classes tomorrow."

 Sweet Saint Peter, she thought to herself.
-Talk about self-delusional euphemisms, what the hell have we become?
-We haven’t even done the deed, and already our minds are reeling from the reality of it.
-For a second, Klavdiya wondered how Wen was coping with it, but one look at the apple-pink cheeks of her old alumina told her that the scholar had no such qualms, only impatience for more data.
+We haven't even done the deed, and our minds are already reeling from reality.
+For a second, Gwen wondered how Wen was coping with it, but one look at the apple-pink cheeks of her "Instructor" told her everything she needed to know.